MadalinaPatrichi/uob-cloud-computing/README.md

 - `app/` : A Spring Boot server serving an API and a static Vue.js app.
 [README](app/README.md)
 - `content/` : Gitbooks course content to support lectures and tutorials.
 [README](content/README.md)
+- `kube-cluster-setup/` : A basic guide to setting up a shared Kubernetes cluster for this course.
+[README](kube-cluster-setup/README.md)